-Literal Grade Evaluative descriptor ECTS grade point Evaluative descriptor ECTS A+ 4.5 Excellent overall.
-Demonstrates an excellent grasp of the subject matter.
-Excellent capacity for original and creative enquiry.
-Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
-Excellent communication skills.
-In addition, exceptional in at least one of the above. А A 4 Excellent overall.
-Demonstrates an excellent grasp of the subject matter.
-Excellent capacity for original and creative enquiry.
-Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
-Excellent communication skills. А B+ 3.5 Very good overall.
-Demonstrates a very good grasp of the subject matter.
-Very good capacity for original and creative enquiry.
-Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
+B+ 3.5 Very good overall. В • Demonstrates a very good grasp of the subject matter. • Very good capacity for original and creative enquiry. • Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Very good communication skills.
-In addition, excellent in at least one of the above but overall performance deemed to be very good. В В 3 Very good overall.
-Demonstrates a very good grasp of the subject matter.
-Very good capacity for original and creative enquiry.
-Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
-Very good communication skills. В C+ 2.5 Good overall.
-Demonstrates a good grasp of the subject matter.
+In addition, excellent in at least one of the above but - overall performance deemed to be very good. В 3 Very good overall. В • Demonstrates a very good grasp of the subject matter. • Very good capacity for original and creative enquiry. • Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
+Very good communication skills.
+C+ 2.5 Good overall.
+C Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
-Good communication skills In addition, very good in at least one of the above but overall performance deemed to be good. С С 2 Good overall.
-Demonstrates a good grasp of the subject matter.
+Good communication skills In addition, very good in at least one of the above but overall performance deemed to be good.
+C 2 2 Good overall. С • Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
-Good communication skills С

-D+ 1.5 Satisfactory overall.
-D Demonstrates a satisfactory grasp of the subject matter but limited grasp in some areas Satisfactory capacity for original and creative enquiry.
-Satisfactory ability to critically evaluate, analyse, synthesise and integrate information.
-Satisfactory communication skills D 1 Adequate.
-Achievement of all threshold standards but grasp of some subject areas and graduate attribute development may be more limited.
-D MF 0.5 Marginal fail.
-Performance just below the threshold standard.
+Good communication skills D+ 1.5 Satisfactory overall.
+D • Demonstrates a satisfactory grasp of the subject matter but limited grasp in some areas • Satisfactory capacity for original and creative enquiry. • Satisfactory ability to critically evaluate, analyse, synthesise and integrate information.
+Satisfactory communication skills D 1 1 Adequate.
+D Achievement of all threshold standards but grasp of some subject areas and graduate attribute development may be more limited.
+MF 0.5 Marginal fail.
+Marginal fail.
+FX Performance just below the threshold standard.
 A reasonable expectation that a pass is achievable by reassessment without the need to repeat the module.
-FX F 0 Performance well below the threshold level.
-Some limited evidence of achievement of the outcomes.
-F NS No assessments submitted or no evidence of achievement of the outcomes.
+F 0 Performance well below the threshold level.
+Some limited F evidence of achievement of the outcomes.
+NS No assessments submitted or no evidence of achievement of the outcomes.

-- 30. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D or Pass (where the module is a binary pass /fail).
-MF, F and NS are fail grades and no credit will be awarded. - 31.
+- 29. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D or Pass (where the module is a binary pass /fail).
+MF, F and NS are fail grades and no credit will be awarded. - 30.
 Where a student has a grade of NS for any unit of assessment, they will receive an overall module grade of NS.
-However, they will normally be permitted to resit the assessment at the second assessment opportunity as a reassessment, with the unit grade capped at D. - 32.
-A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 33.
+However, they will normally be permitted to resit the assessment at the second assessment opportunity as a reassessment, with the unit grade capped at D. - 31.
+A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 32.
 Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
 Where the fail grade is in a final dissertation or project, one resubmission will be permitted.
-There is no limit to the number of modules in which a student can be reassessed. - 34.
+There is no limit to the number of modules in which a student can be reassessed. - 33.
 The highest unit grade that can be awarded following reassessment is D or Pass (where the module is a binary pass /fail).
-A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 35.
+A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 34.
 A student cannot be reassessed in a unit of assessment, or in a module, in which they already have a passing grade.